pingcap/docs/dev/reference/error-codes.md

 | 8044 | The state of index does not exist. |
 | 8045 | Illegal table data. |
 | 8046 | The state of column information is invisible. |
 | 8047 | The value of the system variable is not supported.
-It usually occurs in the alarm information after the user sets a variable value that is not supported in the database.
+This error usually occurs in the alarm information when the user sets a variable value that is not supported in the database.
 | 8048 | An unsupported database isolation level is set. |
 | 8049 | It fails to load the privilege related table. |
 | 8050 | An unsupported privilege type is set. |